Master of Science in Applied Mathematics

 |A minimum grade point average of 3.0/4.0 is required in the core courses.|

 |Select a minimum of one course from the following:||3|

 |Select 15-23 credit hours 2||15-23|

 Minimum degree credits required: 32

 Students must take the colloquium/seminar course MATH 593 at least twice with a satisfactory grade.

-Research students pursuing the thesis option must complete 5 to 8 credit hours of MATH 591.
+Students pursuing the thesis option must complete five to eight credit hours of MATH 591.

-The comprehensive examination requirement is fulfilled by a master's thesis (5-8 credit hours of MATH 591) under the supervision of a faculty member, or by passing written tests in two of the five core areas of study at the master of science level.
+The comprehensive examination requirement is fulfilled by a master's thesis (five to eight credit hours of MATH 591) under the supervision of a faculty member, or by passing written tests in two of the five core areas of study at the master of science level.